MEDEAEditions/DEPCHA/Collections/ReadMe.md

 For the DEPCHA collections and datasets the DC metadata elements were completed according to the subsequent content clarifications:

 ## dc:title
-name of the collection or the digital resource
+name of the collection/dataset or the digital resource

 ## dc:creator
 name of the person or organisation responsible for creating the original resource - NOT the editor of the digital edition